 Television can also become an addictive distraction.
 It's easy to get wrapped up into a TV show we just discovered had twelve seasons on Netflix, but if that TV show becomes more important to us than God or family or responsibilities, there's a serious problem (Matthew 22:37).

 Does this television show trip you up in your spiritual walk?
 Is sexual content in your favorite vampire show stirring up any type of lust in your heart?
 Step away (Matthew 5:28).
-Are you finding yourself obsessing over new crafting projects from your newfound DIY program?
-Back up for a while (1 John 2:15-17).
+Are you finding yourself obsessing over new crafting projects from your newfound DIY show?
+Back up for awhile (1 John 2:15-17).
 Is an angry character planting seeds of resentment in your heart?
 Walk the other way (Romans 12:2).

 Remember Philippians 4:8: "Finally, brethren, whatever is true, whatever is honorable, whatever is right, whatever is pure, whatever is lovely, whatever is of good repute, if there is any excellence and if anything worthy of praise, dwell on these things," and 1 Thessalonians 5:21-22: "But examine everything carefully; hold fast to that which is good; abstain from every form of evil."